 Are you new to freelancing?
-If you are, then I’m about to hit you with some truths about the trade.
-It’s much harder than many bloggers and gurus would have you believe.
+If you are, I'm about to hit you with some truths about the trade.
+It's much more complicated than many bloggers and gurus would have you believe.

-But before we start, don’t be discouraged by any of what I’m saying.
+But before we start, don't be discouraged by anything I'm saying.
 This is for you to prepare, not to be scared.
 I want you to succeed as a freelancer.
-These are just some things I’ve found in my experience.
-Plus, some advice to help you prevent what I had to go through.
+These are just some things I've found in my experience, plus some advice to help you prevent what I had to go through.

-With that, let’s get into some cold hard truths about freelancing.
+Let's get into some cold, hard truths about freelancing.

 1. It's ALL On You